charlzg1/DBBB/README.md

 If you wish to change the polling interval change this setting on line 19

+To change embed config type, change value on bottom line in the config between 0 and 3

 *known issue- Names with Non UTF-8 Charicters wont be posted due to them characters